Origin of radio polarization in pulsar polar caps: Discussion

 \section{Discussion}

 In this study, we use PIC simulations to investigate the polarization properties of electromagnetic waves emitted by pair cascades in pulsar polar caps.
-As the PIC simulations describe the particle--wave and wave--wave interactions self-consistently, the generated coherent electromagnetic fields allow us to obtain the properties of the emitted radio waves.
-To the best of our knowledge, this is the first time 3D PIC simulations have been used to obtain the polarized radio emission described by the Stokes parameters $I, Q, U,$ and $V$.
-The similarity of polarization properties of the escaping radiation to that observed for $R_1$ category pulsars \citep{Mitra2016b} suggests that the subsequent magnetospheric propagation may only have a weak impact on the observed radio properties.
-The $R_1$ category contains more energetic pulsars with strong linear polarization, typically $>80$\,\%, and a single S-like PA swing, which well follows the RVM.
+As the simulations self-consistently describe the particle-wave and wave-wave interactions, we can obtain the properties of the emitted radio waves from the generated coherent electromagnetic fields.
+To our knowledge, this is the first time 3D PIC simulations have been used to obtain the polarized radio emission described by the Stokes parameters $I, Q, U,$ and $V$.
+The similarity of polarization properties of the escaping radiation to pulsars with high spin-down power (defined as $R_1$-category in \citet{Mitra2016b} as pulsars with high linear polarization and RVM-like swing) suggests that the subsequent magnetospheric propagation may only have a weak impact on the observed radio properties.

+The ability to model the radio power and spectrum, the pulse profiles, polarization curves, and high temporal variability is a strong point of our model.
+More complex profiles on microseconds scales than the model provides can be attributed to a nondipole structure of the magnetic fields in the polar cap, complicating the magnetospheric current profile, $j_\mathrm{mag}/j_\mathrm{GJ,axis}$, and to radiative-transfer effects.
+The changes on longer timescales might be attributed to large-scale variability in the magnetospheric structure.

+Our current model cannot address how the Poynting flux continues to propagate through the magnetosphere, and to what extent flux will be absorbed or reflected later on.